-Business and family don’t mix, is the old adage.
-And I’ve certainly seen the mixture blow up in a bunch of instances, but what about the many many family businesses out there that have done very well and been around a long time. (and I’m not just talking about the Corleones or the Sopranos) Say what you will, but the Murdochs, Packers and Trumps are nothing if not succesful business families.
+Business and family don’t mix, is the old wisdom.
+And I’ve certainly seen the mixture blow up in a bunch of instances, but what about the many many family businesses out there that have done very well and been around a long time. (and I’m not just talking about the Corleones or the Sopranos) Say what you will, but the Murdochs, Packers and Trumps are nothing if not successful business families.
 So why are we so concerned about introducing family members into our businesses, and how can we avoid the worst of the pitfalls of running our family business?
 The question: How can we make our family business work better? is one of the 7 Big Questions about building a beautiful business and life.

 The business owner’s dream